XuepingZhang/ESDD2-Baseline/README.md

     # Training
     python main.py

-    # Evaluation on test1 set
+    # Evaluation on eval set
     python main.py --eval /path/best.pt

-    # Test on test2 set
+    # Test on test set
     python main.py --test /path/best.pt

 You can modify the configs in conf.py to conduct more experiments.